Olufemi Peters: Open, distance, and e-learning (ODeL) activities

 Peters had his first exposure to ODL as a member of the Committee on Development of course materials for effective Teaching at Ahmadu Bello University Zaria.
 Due to his grasp of the concept, he was made Lead Facilitator to faculty of Sciences, Pharmacy, Environmental Science, and Engineering that trained Staff on development of course materials in the University.

-In the year 2002, Peters was part of a pool of academics invited to develop the curriculum and course materials for the yet-to be resuscitated National Open University of Nigeria, and that is the beginning of his sojourn into Open and Distance Learning.
+In the year 2002, Peters was part of a pool of academics invited to develop the curriculum and course materials for the National Open University of Nigeria, and that is the beginning of his sojourn into Open and Distance Learning.

 He joined the National Open University of Nigeria on 3 February 2003 as an associate professor to become the first scholar to be promoted to a full professor in the University in 2006.

 At the National Open University of Nigeria, he served as Program coordinator, Faculty Lecturer and Administrator at various levels.
 He was instrumental to the tremendous success of the University Administration under Vice-Chancellorship of Professor O. Jegede and Professor Vincent Ado Tenebe.

 Peters was the pioneer Dean, School of Science and Technology, now referred to as Faculty of Sciences.
 He also served as pioneer Director of Examination and Assessment (DEA) where he established the Examination Office for the University.
 The concept of On-Demand-Examination was developed and successfully executed during his tenure as Director.

 He later served as Director Academic Planning (DAP) where he positively impacted on the University as Chairman of the Committee that wrote and produced the first Academic brief for the University.

 Professor Olufemi Peters was appointed as the first Deputy Vice-Chancellor by the University Council, although the only Deputy Vice-Chancellor at that time, he was able to combine the Academic and Administrative portfolios, until a later date when a Deputy Vice-Chancellor Administration was appointed.

 At the international level, Peters served as Lead Consultant to the Commonwealth of Learning, Vancouver, Canada, and lead facilitated four different African Universities as well as ten Nigerian Universities respectively on policy formulation; Quality Assurance; Dual mode learning, and on the setting up of Open and Distance Learning centers in various Universities.

 He spent a sabbatical leave from NOUN as a visiting Professor to University of Lagos from 22 February 2011 to 21 February 2012 where he also contributed to teaching within the Department/Faculty in the general area of physical chemistry.